hjue/JustWriting/README.md

 So don't care about lost files while the server damaged, as all files can be store on your local devices.

-If share the folder in Dropbox with others, then all members can add, edit the postes.
+If you share the folder in Dropbox with others, all members can add, edit the posts.

-Of cause, if you have problem to install Dropbox on servers, it also can upload files by FTP, SVN or git, any methods you can.
+Of course, if you have problems to install Dropbox on servers, it also can upload files by FTP, SVN or git, or any methods you can upload files.

 [Oneline Demo on SAE](http://justwriting.sinaapp.com/)